 A trip to the Denio region provides visitors with an abundance of truly once-in-a-lifetime opportunities and experiences.
 Spend a day rockhounding at the dig-it-yourself Bonanza, Rainbow Ridge and Royal Peacock Virgin Valley black fire opal mines.
 Sheldon National Wildlife Refuge, meanwhile, offers some of the best stargazing on the planet, as well as opportunities to view migrating pronghorn antelope, the fastest land animal in the world.

 Soldier Meadows provides visitors with the kind of solitude that’s only dreamed about by those living and working in big cities.
-Located within the Black Rock High Rock Emigrant Trails National Conservation Area, Soldier Meadows provides access to the High Rock Canyon 4×4 trail to Massacre Rim (an international Dark Sky Sanctuary, just one of eight places in the U.S. to earn the designation), as well as to the Black Rock Desert Playa to the south.
+Located within the Black Rock High Rock Emigrant Trails National Conservation Area, Soldier Meadows provides access to the High Rock Canyon 4×4 trail to Massacre Rim (an International Dark Sky Sanctuary, just one of 18 places in the world to earn the designation), as well as to the Black Rock Desert Playa to the south.

 Travel Nevada Pro Tip